FREQUENTLY ASKED QUESTIONS

 Once the RSVP system opens, please e-mail email@example.com if you want to change your initial registration.

 Please note that if an exception is granted, your name will appear in the online commencement program book for the year in which your degree was conferred.
-Because of space limitations, your name will not be published again in the 2018 commencement program book if you were originally slated to participate in the May 2017 ceremony.
+Because of space limitations, your name will not be published again if you walk late at a future ceremony.

 Can I participate in one of the overseas ceremonies if I'm a stateside graduate but I can't attend the Adelphi commencement?